e2b-dev/awesome-ai-agents/README.md

 Personal assistant

 ### Description
+Claros is an AI personal shopper that finds you interesting products, and learns your taste over time
 - AI Shopping Assistants for Ecom + Everyone
 - Claros is an AI personal shopper that finds you cool and interesting products.
 It can also learn your taste over time to give you the best results possible